Canon 1300D vs Nikon D70

 Body comparison: Canon 1300D vs Nikon D70

 The physical size and weight of the Canon 1300D and the Nikon D70 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D70 is notably larger (19 percent) than the Canon 1300D.
 Moreover, the D70 is substantially heavier (40 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D70 are weather-sealed.